Pandaqi/Windowsilk/README.md

 (Yes, this takes time.
 But the alternative is that I need to know exactly how the game should work before I write any code, and that I need to be 100% _right_ about that.
 Which won't happen.
 So write bad code first, learn from it, improve it later.)

+## What will happen to this project?
+Your best ideas are never the first ones.
+Only after developing the game for a month, was I able to get _actually_ creative, unique, fitting ideas for this game.
+That's just how it works with creative stuff: experiment until you stumble upon what works.

+As such, these are some things that could improve the game further:
+* More unique trails/powerups that have to do with the main mechanic of the game: moving/jumping across a web _and_ the idea of "eat or be eaten".
+Right now, jumping is just a straight line.
+Bugs are just what they are - their points never change - and I was only able to implement a few special move patterns.
+* Some more modes and arenas to complement the defaults.
+* Actually give insects the legs they have (now there are just a few default legs everyone uses) + animate the legs during flight.
+* Optimization improvements.
+Splitting everything into modules/nodes has the downside that even a simple game like this has _thousands_ of nodes active at the same time.
+Many of those nodes could be simplified to the most basic version ("Node") or optimized some other way.

+Besides that, I'm thinking of turning this idea into a puzzle game as well.
+(With "this idea" being "solve puzzles on a spider web by creating new strands or destroying old ones".)
+If I make it a bit more abstract/simplified and constrain it to a grid, I think that'd be wonderful.

+(If you read this and think: "yes, great idea, I'm going to make that puzzle game!"
+That's fine by me, just let me know and maybe we can collaborate.)

 ## What can I use?
 In the spirit of these game jams, I make absolutely everything available and freely accessible.